ga-curriculum/unsupervised-learning-metrics/microlesson-01/README.md

   - [2.
 Distributed Computing for Large-Scale Clustering](#2-distributed-computing-for-large-scale-clustering)
   - [3.
 Future Architectures for Real-Time Learning](#3-future-architectures-for-real-time-learning)

+---

-**Learning objective:** By the end of this lesson, students will be able to tktk
+**Learning objective:** By the end of this lesson, students will be able to:

-1. Understand the fundamental principles and characteristics of unsupervised learning.
-2. Differentiate between clustering and dimensionality reduction techniques and identify when to use each.
-3. Explore and apply popular clustering algorithms, such as K-Means, Hierarchical Clustering, DBSCAN, and Gaussian Mixture Models.
-4. Understand dimensionality reduction techniques, including Principal Component Analysis (PCA), t-SNE, and autoencoders.
-5. Understand  the performance evalution  of unsupervised learning models using appropriate metrics, such as silhouette score, inertia, and reconstruction error.
+1. **Understand Unsupervised Learning Basics**
+   - Grasp its purpose, differences from supervised learning, and key applications.

+2. **Learn Clustering Techniques**
+   - Explore methods like K-Means, DBSCAN, and Hierarchical Clustering and their use cases.

+3. **Apply Dimensionality Reduction**
+   - Use PCA, t-SNE, and Autoencoders for simplifying data and improving visualization.

+4. **Explore Advanced Clustering**
+   - Understand advanced methods like GMMs, Spectral Clustering, and Fuzzy C-Means for complex datasets.

+5. **Evaluate Clustering Models**
+   - Use metrics like Silhouette Score, Davies-Bouldin Index, and Stability for assessing clustering quality.

+6. **Discover Real-World Applications**
+   - Apply unsupervised learning in customer segmentation, anomaly detection, and recommendation systems.

+7. **Understand Future Trends**
+   - Learn about self-supervised learning, multi-modal integration, and scalable unsupervised methods for big data.

 # I. Introduction to Unsupervised Learning
 ## A. Overview of Unsupervised Learning